Billy Graham: Early life

 William Franklin Graham Jr. was born on November 7, 1918, in the downstairs bedroom of a farmhouse near Charlotte, North Carolina.
 Of Scots-Irish descent, he was the eldest of four children born to Morrow (née Coffey) and dairy farmer William Franklin Graham Sr. Graham was raised on the family dairy farm with his two younger sisters Catherine Morrow and Jean and younger brother Melvin Thomas.
-When he was nine years old, the family moved about 75 yd from their white frame house to a newly-built red brick house.
+When he was nine years old, the family moved about 75 yd from their white frame house to a newly built red brick house.
 He was raised by his parents in the Associate Reformed Presbyterian Church.
 Graham attended the Sharon Grammar School.
 He started to read books from an early age and loved to read novels for boys, especially Tarzan.
 Like Tarzan, he would hang on the trees and gave the popular Tarzan yell.
 According to his father, that yelling led him to become a minister.
 Graham was 15 when Prohibition ended in December 1933, and his father forced him and his sister Catherine to drink beer until they became sick.
 This created such an aversion that the two siblings avoided alcohol and drugs for the rest of their lives.

 Graham was turned down for membership in a local youth group for being "too worldly".
 Albert McMakin, who worked on the Graham farm, persuaded him to go see evangelist Mordecai Ham.
 According to his autobiography, Graham was 16 when he was converted during a series of revival meetings that Ham led in Charlotte in 1934.

 After graduating from Sharon High School in May 1936, Graham attended Bob Jones College.
 After one semester, he found that the coursework and rules were too legalistic.
-At this time he was influenced and inspired by Pastor Charley Young from Eastport Bible Church.
-He was almost expelled, but Bob Jones Sr. warned him not to throw his life away: "At best, all you could amount to would be a poor country Baptist preacher somewhere out in the sticks ...
+He was almost expelled, but Bob Jones Sr. warned him not to throw his life away: "At best, all you could amount to would be a poor country Baptist preacher somewhere out in the sticks...
 You have a voice that pulls.
 God can use that voice of yours.
 He can use it mightily."